GST Margin Scheme: Why All Property Investors Need to Know About This

 A ‘going concern’ for the purposes of GST refers to an enterprise’s ability to continue functioning after the date of sale.

 So, if you sell farmland for example, and the farm continues to operate as it did before the sale, then the sale of that farm is deemed to be the supply of a ‘going concern’, then the sale would be exempt from GST.

-On 1 July 2018, the ATO introduced some changes to the GST margin scheme laws.
+On 1 July 2018, the ATO introduced some changes to the margin scheme laws.

-Previously the GST-registered seller (or property developer) would include the GST payment in the contract price, and the purchaser would pay the GST to the seller at settlement.
+Previously the GST-registered seller (or property developer) would include the GST payment in the original purchase price, and the purchaser would pay the GST to the seller at settlement.
 The seller would then be responsible for transferring the GST to the ATO.

 Now, however, the purchaser is required to withhold an amount from the contract price and pay that amount directly to the ATO.
 The amount that the purchaser must withhold is 7% of the contract price.

 According to the ATO, If you are dealing with property (for example, you buy, sell, lease or develop), you may be considered to be conducting an enterprise or business.